aery32/sublime-aery32/README.md

 ### Prerequisites

-The plugin assumes that the AVR 32-bit Toolchain is set in PATH.
-Additionally few Sublime Text 2 plugins are needed and will be automatically installed if not present: SublimeClang and Nettuts+ Fetch.
+The plug-in assumes that the AVR 32-bit Toolchain is set in PATH.
+Additionally few Sublime Text 2 plugins are needed: SublimeClang and Nettuts+ Fetch.
+These will be automatically installed by the sublime-aery32 plug-in.

 ### Installation

+_With ST2 package manager_

-...
+- ...

+_Manual installation_

+- Download and unzip the plugin into `Packages/` folder.
+To access this folder open ST2 and select Preferences - Browse packages...
+- Done.

 ### Supported commands